openshift/source-to-image/docs/cli.md

 **NOTE**: All your changes have to be commited by `git` in order to build them with S2I.

-Build a Java application from a GIT source, using the official `wildfly-8-centos` builder image but overriding the scripts URL from local directory.
+Build a Java application from a Git source, using the official `wildfly-8-centos` builder image but overriding the scripts URL from local directory.
 The resulting image will be named `java-app`: